-How to Start a Social Media Management Home Business
+How to Start a Social Media Management Company

-Social media started out as a fun way to connect with family and friends and has now grown into an affordable, vital marketing strategy for businesses of all sizes.
-Unfortunately, many businesses are overwhelmed by all the tasks that go into managing multiple messages across many social media accounts and are hiring experts to take care of it for them.
-If you enjoy tweeting, pinning and sharing, then starting a social media management business might be for you.
-Here are steps and tips to getting started.
+Social media started out as just a fun way to connect with family and friends, but it's grown into an affordable, vital marketing strategy for businesses of all sizes.
+Many businesses are overwhelmed by all the tasks that go into managing multiple messages across several social media accounts, and they're hiring experts to take care of all this for them.

 What Do Social Media Managers Do?